Eastern Java–Bali rain forests

 The Eastern Java-Bali rain forests ecoregion (WWF ID: IM0113) covers the lowland areas of the eastern half of the island of Java, and the island of Bali, in Indonesia.
-This ecoregion is distinct from the Eastern Java-Bali montane rain forests, which exists at higher altitudes where mountain forest habitat dominates.
+This ecoregion is distinct from the Eastern Java-Bali montane rain forests, which exists at higher elevations where mountain forest habitat dominates.
 Very little of the natural lowland rainforest remains in its pre-human settlement state.

 Location and description

 The ecoregion covers the lowlands of the eastern half of Java and Bali.
 Also included are Madura Island and the Kangean Islands off the north coast of Java.
 The soil is mostly volcanic and alluvial deposits due to the large, active volcanoes in the center, and with some uplifted coral limestone.

 Climate

 The climate of the ecoregion is Tropical monsoon climate (Köppen climate classification (Am)).
 This climate is characterized by relatively even temperatures throughout the year (all months being greater than 18 C average temperature), and a pronounced dry season.
 The driest month has less than 60 mm of precipitation, but more than (100-(average/25)) mm.
 This climate is mid-way between a tropical rainforest and a tropical savannah.
 The dry month usually at or right after the winter solstice in the Southern Hemisphere.